hallazzang/go-tray-icons-tutorial/README.md

 # Creating Tray Icons using Go

-This repository contains full example code which is used my tutorial.
+This repository contains full example code which is used in my tutorial.

 Original article can be found at: https://hallazzang.github.io/post/go-tray-icons/